“They’ve both been around the block”

 Call her judyJudith if you can’t decide between suave & sophisticated or down-home.

 P.S.
-Both Judith and judy love four legged critters (she tolerates those with more than 4 legs but not too fond of those that slither without any legs).
-Both ADORE Freddie Parker Westerfield, her owner.
+Both Peggy and judy love four-legged critters (they tolerate those with more than 4 legs but not too fond of those that slither without any legs).
+Both ADORE Freddie Parker Westerfield.